neondatabase/website/content/docs/guides/prisma-tutorial.md

 }
 ```

-The typical workflow for project that does not use Prisma Migrate is:
+The typical workflow for a project that does not use Prisma Migrate is:

-1. Change the database schema (e.g. using plain SQL)
+1. Change the database schema (using plain SQL, for example)
 1. Run `prisma db pull` to update the Prisma schema
 1. Run `prisma generate` to update Prisma Client
 1. Use the updated Prisma Client in your application

-You can read more about that workflow in the Prisma documentation.
+You can read more about this workflow in the Prisma documentation.
 See [Introspection workflow](https://www.prisma.io/docs/concepts/components/introspection#introspection-workflow).

 ## Conclusion

 Congratulations!
-You have successfully completed the _Use Prisma with Neon_ tutorial.
-To recap, you have learned how to connect from Prisma to Neon, how to use Prisma Migrate to create and evolve a schema, how to add data using the Neon SQL Editor or Prisma Studio, how to send queries using Prisma Client, and how to introspect an existing database using the Prisma CLI.
+You have completed the _Use Prisma with Neon_ tutorial.
+To recap, you have learned how to connect from Prisma to Neon, how to use Prisma Migrate to evolve a schema, how to add data using the Neon SQL Editor and Prisma Studio, how to send queries using Prisma Client, and how to introspect an existing database.

 ## Need help?